 What to do with my Timeshare, when Divorcing or in cases of Legal Separation.

-Using the term Divorce and in the event you jointly own a Timeshare, that Timeshare will form one of your asserts and will have to be dealt with.
+In the event, you jointly own a Timeshare, that Timeshare will form one of your marital assets and will have to be dealt with.

-The Timeshare assert and the use of it will be naturally frustrated, as you both may not want to holiday together and in the future.
+The Timeshare benefits (i.e the time allocation) may well be frustrated, as both owners may no longer want to holiday together in the future.

-One solution is that divorcing couples can either share the holidays on a bilateral agreement or if the resort permits it, one of the contracting parties can petition the resort to be excused from the contractual liability of the Timeshare, due to the divorce.
+One solution is that divorcing couples can either share the holidays on a bilateral agreement or if the resort permits it, you can petition the resort to excused one party from the contractual liability citing divorce as the reason.

-TESS can help with the formulation of a bi lateral agreement or the removal of liability.
+TESS can help with the formulation of either a bilateral agreement or the removal of personal liability.

-Timeshares have been around since the 1970’s, and literally hundreds of thousands of units are stalled in the hands of stagnant re-sale companies (1 in 500 re-sell).
-Many charge fees in contravention of the law/regulations.
-It can be very worrisome and difficult to sell a Timeshare, since you are competing with many others as well as new and less onerous products being offered by resorts.
+Timeshares have been around since the 1970’s, and literally, hundreds of thousands of units are stuck in the hands of stagnant re-sale agents (1 in 400 re-sell).
+Many charge fees to advertise your sale which in truth is in contravention of the law/regulations.
+It can be very worrisome and difficult to sell a Timeshare since you are competing with many others as well as new and sometimes less onerous products being offered for sale.